zoverlvx/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+	A: Basically server-side routing will give you an entirely new page and refresh the browser whereas client-side routing will merely change the state of the application and maybe request data from a server, but it won't refresh the page and only make changes to components.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+	A: Create - POST
+		Read - GET
+		Update - PUT
+		Delete - DELETE

 - [ ] Mention three tools we can use to make AJAX requests.
+	A: axios, fetch, superagent

 ## Project Set Up